Pion generalized parton distributions at zero skewness

 \subsection{Charge radii}

 Here, we present the charge radii associated with the vector, tensor, and scalar pion form factors.
-The scalar, vector, and tensor pion charge radius is obtained from the slope of the corresponding form factor with respect to $Q^2$, given by
+The corresponding scalar, vector, and tensor pion charge radii are extracted from the slopes of their respective form factors with respect to $Q^2$, and are given by

-where the superscript $j=S, V$, and $T$ stands for the scalar, vector, and tensor pion charge radii, respectively.
+where the superscripts $j=S, V$, and $T$ stand for the scalar, vector, and tensor pion charge radii, respectively.

-Results for the vector, tensor, and scalar pion charge radii in comparison with the lattice QCD results are shown in Fig.~\ref{rad1}.
+Results for the vector, tensor, and scalar pion charge radii in comparison with the lattice QCD calculations are shown in Fig.~\ref{rad1}.
 The values of the vector, tensor, and scalar charge radii for the pion, respectively, are obtained $r_V^\pi =$ 0.46 fm (bare), $r_T^\pi =$ 0.71 fm (bare), and $r_S^\pi =$ 0.36 fm (bare), while for the form factors with the dressed quark are $r_V^\pi =$ 0.63 fm (dressed), $r_T^\pi =$ 0.83 fm (dressed), and $r_S^\pi =$ 0.56 fm (dressed).
-We also find that the vector charge radius for the pion with dressed quark is consistent with the experimental~\cite{Amendolia:1984nz}, Particle Data Group (PDG)~\cite{ParticleDataGroup:2016lqr}, and lattice data~\cite{Gao:2021xsm}, as well as other theoretical model calculations~\cite{Gifari:2024ssz,Hutauruk:2016sug}.
-This consistency is followed by our result in the scalar pion charge radius in comparison with lattice QCD in Ref.~\cite{Alexandrou:2021ztx}, but it is smaller than that obtained in the two-flavor lattice QCD and continuum results of Refs.~\cite{Gulpers:2013uca,Gulpers:2015bba}.
+We also find that the vector charge radius for the pion with dressed quark is consistent with experimental measurement~\cite{Amendolia:1984nz}, Particle Data Group (PDG) average~\cite{ParticleDataGroup:2016lqr}, lattice QCD result~\cite{Gao:2021xsm}, and other theoretical model calculations~\cite{Gifari:2024ssz,Hutauruk:2016sug}.
+A similar level of consistency is observed for the scalar pion charge radius when compared with lattice QCD results in Ref.~\cite{Alexandrou:2021ztx}, although our value is smaller than those obtained in the two-flavor lattice QCD and continuum results of Refs.~\cite{Gulpers:2013uca,Gulpers:2015bba}.
 For the tensor pion charge radius, we find that our result is reasonably consistent with the value reported in Ref.~\cite{Alexandrou:2021ztx}.
 Overall, we find that the order of the scalar, vector, and tensor pion charge radii is as follows: $r_T^\pi \geq r_V^\pi \geq r_S^\pi$, consistent with the order obtained in lattice QCD in Ref.~\cite{Alexandrou:2021ztx} and theoretical model calculations in Refs.~\cite{Puhan:2025pfs,Wang:2022mrh}.